Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/03_Capture_Application_Data_With_CICS_SDK/index.md

 - Check if the Compile & Link ended with RC=0 in all steps
 - Go to your CICS session or open a new session and logon to CICS with `l HVDACnnn`
 - Click on Keypad and `Clr`
-- Make a newcopy using `cemt s prog(ADKCOBOL) ne`
+- Make a newcopy using `cemt s prog(EDUCHAN) ne`
-- Your new ADKCOBOL program version is active now
+- Your new EDUCHAN program version is active now

 ### Step 2: Define Request Attribute for your Mainframe Data